Your Rights Under ERISA

 ERISA provides the participants in these plans with certain rights.
 The following statement is included here, so that you will be aware of your rights under the law.
 Under ERISA:

-- You may examine, without charge, at the plan administrator’s office, during normal business hours, all plan documents relating to the plans in which you participate.
-The documents that must be available for your review include insurance contracts, plan and trust documents, collective bargaining agreements, and all documents filed with the U.S. Department of Labor, for example, detailed annual reports.
+- You may examine, without charge, at Human Resources and at other specified locations, during normal business hours, all plan documents relating to the plans in which you participate.
+The documents that must be available for your review include insurance contracts, plan and trust documents, collective bargaining agreements, and all documents filed with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration, for example, detailed annual reports.

-- If you wish, you may request your own copies of these plan documents by writing to the plan administrator.
-You may have to pay a reasonable charge to cover the costs of copying and postage.
+- If you wish, you may request your own copies of these plan documents by writing to Human Resources.
+Where permitted by law, you may have to pay a reasonable charge to cover the costs of copying.

 - You will receive summaries of the plans’ annual financial reports each year, free of charge.
 The plan administrator is required by law to furnish each participant with a copy of these summary annual reports.